danilop/yas3fs-console/README.md

 ### YAS3FS Console

-YAS3FSA web console is provided to easily monitor the nodes of a cluster.

 This is web console to easy monitor the nodes of a YAS3FS cluster, i.e. nodes that are listening to the same SNS topic.

 **If you use YAS3FS please share your experience on the [wiki](https://github.com/danilop/yas3fs/wiki), thanks!**